 Member of The University of Memphis Alumni Association

 Morris has presented FLSA information, explanations, and clarifications to the Employment Law Section of the Austin Bar Association and to a CPA association.
 He has also participated in seminars and teleconferences concerning FLSA and SCA intricacies and basic standards, and he has spoken to trade associations and other employer groups.
-Articles explaining FLSA provisions and complexities have been published in employer-oriented periodicals, and Morris was the primary author of an electronic manual concerning the revised (2004) "white collar" exemption regulations.
+Articles explaining FLSA provisions and complexities have been published in employer-oriented periodicals, and Morris was the primary author of an electronic manual concerning the "white collar" exemption regulations.

 For six years, Morris was a member of the editorial advisory panel for an employment law newsletter that was marketed by a respected century-old publishing firm.
-That newsletter was discontinued after the firm was acquired by another corporation.

 Working Knowledge of Reference Sources